 Forensic Psychiatry Vs. Forensic Psychology

-Forensic psychiatrists are paid in various ways.
+Forensic psychiatrists and psychologists are paid in various ways.
 Sometimes, a court or other public agency contracts them for their services.
-Usually, though, they're paid an hourly fee for working with an attorney or court.
+Alternatively, they may be paid an hourly fee by one of the parties in the case.

 Many lawsuits include claims of mental and emotional distress.
-When the court recognizes that mental damages have happened and should be compensated for, the awards can be substantial.
-Therefore, it's crucial that an expert assess what damages were done and what impact those damages are likely to have in the future.
-A forensic psychiatrist can conduct the evaluation or refute the conclusions of psychiatrists on the opposing side.
+When the court recognizes that mental or emotional damages have happened and should be compensated for, the awards can be substantial.
+In order for the court to reach a fair decision, experts often testify to assess what damages were done and what impact those damages are likely to have in the future.
+A forensic psychiatrist may conduct an evaluation or refute the conclusions of psychiatrists on the opposing side.

-If someone has suffered from catastrophic injuries, they may have trouble managing funds.
-They may need a caregiver.
-A forensic psychiatrist can help by evaluating their need for such services.
-They can also determine if others are unduly influencing a person with such injuries in legal matters.
+If someone has been severely injured or has mental health challenges that make day-to-day decisions about things like finances difficult for them, they may need a guardian.
+A forensic psychiatrist may help by evaluating their need for such services.
+The forensic psychiatrist can also determine if others are unduly influencing a person with such injuries or conditions in legal matters.

-Discrimination cases, too, sometimes require the expertise of a forensic psychiatrist.
-If an employer or other entity is deemed guilty of discrimination, the forensic psychiatrist may be called on to determine the damages that resulted from the discrimination.
-Damages can include depression, anxiety, or the relapse of already diagnosed with mental health problems.
-The goal is to ensure that the person is compensated for the damages as well as given the means to pay for treatment if needed.
+Discrimination cases also sometimes require the expertise of a forensic psychiatrist.
+If an employer or other entity is accused of discrimination, a forensic psychiatrist may be called on to determine the mental or emotional damages that resulted from the discrimination.
+Such damages can include depression, anxiety, or a relapse into previously diagnosed mental health conditions.
+The goal is typically to provide the court with evidence from an impartial expert so that a fair judgment can be reached.

 Ability To Work